 Belphegor

-Belphegor also rules misogyny and licentious men.
-He emerged from Hell to investigate the marital state among humans.
-For a time, he lived as a man to experience sexual pleasures.
-Appalled, he fled back to hell, happy that intercourse between men and women did not exist there.
+Belphegor is also said to rule misogyny and licentious men.
+One legend claims that he emerged from Hell to investigate human marriage and sexuality.
+Disguised as a man, he lived among humans to experience sexual pleasures firsthand.
+Disgusted by what he observed, he fled back to Hell, relieved that such relations did not exist there.

 FURTHER READING: